nekitkas/lookinlabs-test-task/README.md

 Write an golang web http server based on Gin framework that will have 2 endpoints:

-- GET /api/v1/headers that will return all headers from the request
+- GET /api/v1/ping that will return pong as message
-- POST /api/v1/help that will return a help message
+- POST /api/v1/users with request body which will create a user in database via JSON Request Body
-- POST /api/v1/users/create which will create a user in database via JSON Request Body
+- GET /api/v1/users which will get all users from database in JSON Response Body
-- GET /api/v1/users/get which will get all users from database in JSON Response Body
+- PATCH /api/v1/users which will update a user in database via JSON Request Body

 The messages should be done in a json way, e.g:
 ```json